XRPLF/xrpl-dev-portal/content/faq.md

 #### Which UNL should I select?

 Since anybody can run a validator, the burden is on the network participants to choose a reliable set.
-Currently, two publishers (Ripple, the XRP Ledger Foundation) are known to publish recommended default lists of high quality validators, based on past performance, proven identities, and responsible IT policies.
-However, every network participant can choose which validators it chooses as reliable and need not follow one of the two publishers noted above.
+Currently, the XRP Ledger Foundation and Ripple are known to publish recommended default lists of high quality validators, based on past performance, proven identities, and responsible IT policies.
+However, every network participant can choose which validators it chooses as reliable and need not follow one of the publishers noted above.

 #### If Ripple recommends adoption of its UNL, doesn't that create a centralized system?